 Ben Laws House

 One of the nation’s favorite Grand Designs episodes.
-I worked on the Woodland House for about six months in 2002.
-Cruck frame buildings with a shingle roof have now become very popular; walls can be timber-clad, hempcrete, or lime-plastered straw bale.
+Adrian worked with Ben on the Woodland House for about six months in 2002.
+Cruck frame buildings with a shingle roof have become very popular.
+The walls can be timber-clad, hempcrete, or lime-plastered straw bale.

 Kevin McCloud's Man Made Home

 In December 2011, Channel 4 asked Adrian to project-manage Kevin McCloud’s build.
 The resulting TV show, ‘Kevin McCloud’s Man Made Home’, is a four part series for Channel 4.
+The temporary nature of a building on wheels can in some situations make planning statues a lot simpler.
+Kevin McCloud collaborated with us during the design process and his passion for design and ecological principals made this an easy partnership.
 Construction notes for the self-builder can be seen on our blog.
-Please ⇒ get in touch if you’d like us to build one for you.
-Below are some pictures of our project with Kevin.
-Kevin McCloud collaborated with us during the design process and his passion for design and ecological principals made this an easy partnership.
-Thanks Kevin.

 Farms For City Children